tgherzog/boatworks/projects.md

 I try to include as much detail as possible: photos, product links, alternate approaches, and lessons learned.

-Hopefully you'll find this information useful.
+I hope you find this information useful.
 Feel free to [contact me with questions]({{ site.contact.email }}).

 **Jump to:**